niamoto/niamoto/README.md

 - `display_order`: The display order of the field in the interface.

 #### Special Fields
-Some fields may have specific configurations depending on their `target_field` and `field_type`:
+Some fields may have specific configurations depending on their `source_field` and `field_type`:

 - **Calculated field** (e.g., total number of occurrences):
-  - `target_field`: null
+  - `source_field`: null
   - `field_type`: "INTEGER"
   - `transformations`: Must contain a "count" type transformation
 - **Boolean field** (e.g., occurrence on a particular substrate):
-  - `target_field`: The name of the boolean field in the occurrences table
+  - `source_field`: The name of the boolean field in the occurrences table
   - `field_type`: "BOOLEAN"
   - `transformations`: May contain a "count" type transformation
 - **Geographical field** (e.g., location of the occurrence):
-  - `target_field`: The name of the geographical field in the occurrences table
+  - `source_field`: The name of the geographical field in the occurrences table
   - `field_type`: "GEOGRAPHY"
   - `transformations`: May contain a "coordinates" type transformation